-Thickened nails may become painful if left untreated as they take up more room in the toe box of the shoe.
-This increased thickness and pressure on the nail bed should be seen to and managed by a podiatrist to prevent tissue breakdown or wounds forming underneath the nail.
+Thickened toenails will become painful without treatment.
+This is because the toenail takes up more room in the front of the shoe, causing pressure.
+Treatment for this increased thickness and pressure on the nail is beneficial from a podiatrist to prevent tissue breakdown or wounds forming underneath the nail.

 Causes of Thickened Toenails:

 - Thick, crumbly, discoloured nails which may affect one or all nails.

 - Nails may begin to lift or curve.

 - Pain from footwear as the thickened nails take up more room in the shoe.

 - Subungual bruising or wounds under the nail from the build up of pressure.

 Diseases That Can Effect Nail Shape, Integrity and Colour Include: